 Town Building Inspector, Mike Miller at (920) 428-3331.

-The zoning permit application packet for accessory structures such as garages, sheds and decks can be found here.
+The land use application packet for accessory structures such as garages, sheds and enclosed/covered decks can be found here.

 Impervious surfaces (walkways, driveways, steps) and other land uses such as grading, excavating, and fill (mainly within 300 feet of surface waters) need to be permitted.
 Here is that permit application.